Webflow-Examples/code-components-examples/pricing-quote-calculator/README.md

 # Pricing Quote Calculator

 This code component example is a flexible pricing calculator widget for calculating a monthly premium estimate.
+[See a live example here.](https://cc-test-66117f.webflow.io/insurance-quote-widget)

 ![](./screenshots/demo-screenshot.png)